 Sport (USA Cycling Category 2*): (Men & Women) A Sport competitor is an experienced racer of average ability.
 Women with 3 top 5 and men with 3 top 10 overall finishes (not age class) in WORS Sport category for the year must advance the following year.
 USA Cycling Road category 4 & 5 racers may compete in this category, however men competing on the road at category 3 level or higher on the road with USA Cycling and/or any other road association must race WORS Comp or above.
 Winning time in this category will generally be approximately 65 minutes (course length of 12-18 miles dependent upon course & conditions).

 Masters & Open (open to Cat 1 & 2): Masters Men 55-59 will race with the Comps and race the Comp distance.
-Masters Men 60-64, 65 & over, Masters Women and Open Fat Bike will race with the Sports and do the Sport course and distance.
-Open Single Speed, Clydesdale, and Women’s classes will race with the Comps.
-The Open men (other than Fat Bike), will race with and do Comp distance and the women one lap less dependent upon coarse.
+Masters Men 60-64, 65-69, 70 and over, Masters Women 50-59, 60 and over, and Open Fat Bike will race with the Sports and do the Sport course and distance.
+Open Single Speed will race the Elite/Comp course and do Comp distance.

 Pro, Cat 1 (WORS Elite): (Men & Women) WORS highest level of competition.
 Either an International Pro or USA Cycling Mountain Category 1 annual license is required to register and to compete in this category.
 Winning time in this category will generally be approximately 100 minutes (course length of 25-32 miles dependent upon terrain & course conditions).
-Pro & Category 1 women and Cat 1 Junior Boys will race the WORS Comp distance (approximately 80-90 minutes) and Cat 1 Junior Girls will race the Open Women’s distance (approximately 75-85 minutes).
+Pro & Category 1 women and Cat 1 Junior Boys will race the WORS Comp distance (approximately 80-90 minutes) and Cat 1 Junior Girls will race one lap less (approximately 75-85 minutes).